-The EUCalc is composed of 15 inter-dependent modules representing the supply and demand sides of activities, materials, energy and emissions; as well as different interfaces of the energy system with society and the environment.
+The EUCalculator is an energy-economy-climate model with a projection time frame covering the years 2015-2050.
+It is composed of 15 inter-dependent modules representing the supply and demand sides of activities, materials, energy and emissions; as well as different interfaces of the energy system with society and the environment.
 At its core, there are modules representing the energy-relevant sectors of agriculture, buildings, power/storage, transport and manufacturing (see Figure 2).